tsubasa-tech-gh/ProjectZomboid/README.md

 - **Simple operation**: Start/stop server by adjusting a single parameter
 - **No SSH required**: Fully managed solution that doesn't require direct server access

-### Why This Solution?
+### Why I Developed This Solution

-This project was developed to provide a simple, cost-effective way to run a Project Zomboid server with friends without the hassle of managing a dedicated server or dealing with SSH.
+I developed this project to provide a simple, cost-effective way to run a Project Zomboid server with friends without the hassle of managing a dedicated server or dealing with SSH.
 Key benefits:

 - **Low maintenance**: No need to SSH into the server for updates or management
 - **Cost optimization**: Only pay for what you use - server resources when playing, minimal costs when idle